salahsaeed19/task-manager/README.md

 ## Features

-- **Task Creation**: Users can create tasks with a title, description, priority level, and due date.
+- **Task Creation**: Create new tasks with a title, description, and due date.
-- **Task Assignment**: Tasks can be assigned to specific users.
+- **Task Update**: Update task details, including title, description, and status (completed or not).
-- **Status Management**: Update the status of tasks, such as marking them as "In Progress" or "Completed".
+- **Task Deletion**: Remove tasks when no longer needed.
-- **Priority Levels**: Set different priority levels to manage task urgency.
+- **Task Listing**: View all tasks in a list format through the API or Django admin interface.
-- **Due Date Reminders**: Configure reminders for due dates to help users stay on track.
+- **Task Comments**: Add, view, and manage comments on each task, with user attribution for each comment.
-- **Task Filtering**: Filter tasks by status, priority, or assigned user.
+- **Django Admin Interface**: Admin interface for managing tasks and comments.
-- **API Endpoints**: Django REST Framework provides easy interaction with tasks programmatically.
+- **API Endpoints**: Built with Django REST Framework for interacting with tasks and comments programmatically.

 ## Technologies Used